Generic properties of topological groups: Compact metrizable groups

 \section{Compact metrizable groups}

-In this section we study generic properties of compact metrizable groups.
-We will see a more obscure picture than in the abelian case.
-Both in terms of connectedness and torsion elements the generic group is heterogeneous.
+In this section, we study generic properties of compact metrizable groups.
+We will see a more obscure picture than in the abelian case, however, we believe our results constitute a promising starting point for interesting future research.

+We prove that both in terms of connectedness and torsion elements the generic group is heterogeneous.